Woman security official ties Rakhi, celebrates Rakshabandhan with Railway Minister Ashwini Vaishnaw | english.lokmat.com

 A woman security personnel tied Rakhi to the Union Railway Minister Ashwini Vaishnaw as a part of Raksha Bandhan celebrations on Sunday.

 "I am from Haryana.
 I could not tie Rakhi to my brother but the minister gave me an opportunity to tie Rakhi to him.
 I feel really happy.
 Opportunities like this do not come often.
-Later as a gift, the minister also gave me some cash," said the official.
+Later as a gift, the minister also gave me some cash," said Suman, the security official who tied Rakhi to the minister.

+Vaishnaw said: "The festival of Raksha Bandhan is about a sister protecting her brother.
+It is in hands of Suman as a security official to protect me.
+For me, there is no sister better than her."

 Raksha Bandhan, one of the most popular Hindu festivals, is an annual occasion celebrated throughout the nation to commemorate the special bond between siblings.
 Traditionally, sisters tie Rakhis on their brother's wrists and both of them exchange gifts.